-Fort Valley State University has policies/procedures and sanctions governing the use of Alcohol and Other substances pertaining to students in the Student Code of Conduct Handbook located at (http://www.fvsu.edu/home/current-students/student-code-of-conduct/).
+Fort Valley State University has policies/procedures and sanctions governing the use of alcohol and other substances pertaining to students in the Student Code of Conduct Handbook, located at https://orgsync.com/21875/files/686965/download.
 Also, the Office of Human Resources have policies/procedures and sanctions listed in the Employee's Handbook available at the Office of Human Resources located on the second floor of the C. V. Troup Building of the main campus.

-Federal law requires Fort Valley State University to notify annually all faculty, staff, and students of the following:

-The University prohibits the unlawful possession, use, manufacture or distribution of alcohol or controlled substances by students, faculty, staff, and guests in buildings, facilities, grounds or property controlled by the University or used as part of University activities.
+Federal law requires Fort Valley State University to notify annually all faculty, staff, and students of the following: The university prohibits the unlawful possession, use, manufacture or distribution of alcohol or controlled substances by students, faculty, staff, and guests in buildings, facilities, grounds or property controlled by the university or used as part of university activities.
 For students, this includes prohibiting the possession and consumption of any beverage containing alcohol in a residence hall room.
 In addition, the smoking of any material is prohibited in all facilities of Fort Valley State University at all locations.
-Treatment of Alcohol and/or Drug-related problems is available to students at the Office of Student Health & Counseling Services on the main campus of FVSU.
+Treatment of alcohol and/or drug-related problems is available to students at the Office of Student Health & Counseling Services on the main campus of FVSU.
 Faculty and/or Staff must seek treatment options through the Office of Human Resources.